Ton-Dynasty/ticton-playground/README.md

 # ticton-playground
-You have the capability to execute the following procedures on the TON blockchain's testnet:
+The following steps will be conducted on TON's testnet!

 1. **How to Install**